Utah Administrative Code

 - Notice of Continuation

 A. "Accredited" means a Board-approved educator preparation program accredited by the National Council for Accreditation of Teacher Education (NCATE), the Teacher Education Accreditation Council (TEAC) or the Council for Accreditation of Educator Preparation (CAEP).

-B. "Accredited school" for purposes of this rule, means public or private school that meets standards essential for the operation of a quality school program and has received formal approval through a regional accrediting association.
+B. "Accredited school" for purposes of this rule, means a public or private school that meets standards essential for the operation of a quality school program and has received formal approval through a regional accrediting association.

 C. "Authorized staff" for purposes of this rule means an individual designated by the USOE or an LEA and approved by the USOE and who has completed CACTUS training.

 D. "Board" means the Utah State Board of Education.

 E. "Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS)" means the electronic file maintained on all licensed Utah educators.
 The file includes information such as:

 (1) personal directory information;

 (5) a record of disciplinary action taken against the educator.